 HGP assists scientists with the knowledge of gene sequence and they can modify it by knocking out or knocking in, though because of gene-gene and gene-environment interactions, it is difficult to predict the effect of many such interconversions.

 As the project progressed, it had created controversies and ethical issues.
-For instance, One biggest controversy arose when NIH applied for patenting some cDNA sequences of genes, even without knowing their functions.
+For instance, One of biggest controversies arose when NIH applied for patenting some cDNA sequences of genes, even without knowing their functions.
 Genes can’t be patented.

 Implementations of medical activities raise many ethical and legal controversies, such as those related to the nature of informed consent that should be guaranteed to those who have a genetic test.

 Also, the issues related to privacy and confidentiality of genetic information of a person and much further lead to psychological impact and social stigmatization on an individual due to genetic differences.

 People would be discriminated against because of their DNA that increases the chances of getting a certain disease.